 Import taxes and duties are charged when importing donated goods overseas.
 Some countries will reject shipments outright, or charge extra duties for certain products depending on their import polices.

 - Are there any legal implications?

 Some GIK items can come with extra legal responsibilities - they may need to be certified as "safe" for shipping and others, such as medications or medical equipment can carry too high of an administrative cost for a charity to manage.

 - Will the gift take away from the people or communities they are intended to help?

 Although many GIK donations are useful, sometimes giving things out can have a negative effect on the economy of the community.
 Bulk donations of many retail items can hurt local manufacturers and lower the demand for local employment.
 In many cases countries have anti-dumping laws in place to protect against this.

 Charities need to take these things into consideration and calculate the benefit of each in-kind gift.
 Sometimes even needed items have to be declined simply because the logistics to manage and distribute the gift far outweighs the value of the gift itself.

-Charities often will run campaigns to help cover some or all of the 'extra' costs associated with managing, shipping and distributing in-kind gifts.
-In the best case scenario a donor will offer to cover some or all of the financial expenses associated with giving an in-kind gift, but more often than not a charity will use general donation funds to cover the costs.
+Charities often will run campaigns to help cover some or all of the extra costs associated with managing, shipping and distributing GIK items.
+In the best case scenario a donor will offer to cover some or all of the financial expenses associated, but more often than not a charity will use general donation funds to cover the costs.